A blood sample drawn from a vein in your arm; blood from the prick of a baby's heel or finger

 What does the test result mean?

-Low levels of apo A-I are associated with low levels of HDL and impaired clearance of excess cholesterol from the body.
+Low levels of apo A-I are usually associated with low levels of HDL and impaired clearance of excess cholesterol from the body.
 Low levels of apo A-I, along with high concentrations of apo B, are associated with an increased risk of cardiovascular disease.
+High levels of apo A-I is considered protective and can be independent of HDL levels.

 Changes in levels of apo A-I may also be associated with other factors.
 Some of the conditions that contribute to decreases or increases in apo A-I are listed below.